utkaarsh18/Data-Analysis--Excel/Store-Data/Readme.md

 This is a store data, Performed Basic Data Analysis on the dataset.
-Refer to the different Pages in the Excel Workbook to see step by step transformations performed.
+Refer to the different Pages in the Excel Workbook to see step by step transformations performed

 Following questions have been answered.